-The Public Order applied to retail establishments, consistent with the requirements of Chapter 5.96 of the Glendale Municipal Code, (GMC), and operating within the City of Glendale that altered business operations in response to COVID-19 and required a temporary permit to accomplish those changes in operations to allow for retail sales on sidewalks or outdoor spaces within their private property:
+This Public Order applies to retail establishments, consistent with the requirements of Chapter 5.96 of the Glendale Municipal Code, (GMC), and operating within the City of Glendale that alter business operations in response to COVID-19 and require a temporary permit to accomplish those changes in operations to allow for retail sales on sidewalks or outdoor spaces within their private property.

-- The Sidewalk Dining Permit and the Addendum to the Sidewalk Dining Permit shall be required for sales on sidewalks and a Temporary Certification of Occupancy shall be required for sales on outdoor spaces within their private property; - The permit application fee is waived for temporary uses exercised pursuant to the temporary certificate of occupancy; - Notwithstanding Title 30 or any other provision of the GMC, during the pendency of this Public Order, the commercial activities described herein are permitted to occur outdoors; - For purposes of the Public Order, outdoor spaces within their private property includes parking lots, where no more than 50% of the lot may be utilized for such purpose.
-Businesses that share parking lots who cannot adhere to the 50% minimum parking requirement are eligible for reduced parking contingent upon a successful petition process of their neighbors who share that parking lot.
+The Sidewalk Dining Permit and the Addendum to the Sidewalk Dining Permit is required for sales on sidewalks and a Temporary Certification of Occupancy is required for sales on outdoor spaces within private property.
+The Public Order provides that these commercial activities are permitted to occur during the pendency of the Public Order, notwithstanding contrary provisions of the GMC.
+The Public Order waives the permit application fee for the temporary uses exercised pursuant to the temporary certificate of occupancy.
+For purposes of the Public Order, outdoor spaces within their private property includes parking lots, where no more than 50% of the lot may be utilized for such purpose.
+Businesses that share parking lots and cannot adhere to the 50% minimum parking requirement are eligible for reduced parking contingent upon a successful petition process of their neighbors who share that parking lot.